XML in Excel (Table of Contents)

 </record>

-Finally, add the closing </record> tag at the end of the file in the note pad.
+Finally, add the closing </record> tag at the end of the file in the notepad.

 I just added the first-row data for the explanation purpose.
-You can add as many rows, based on your choice.
-Again, you can start with <record>, after the </record> tag.
-Once you entered the data in the notepad, you can save it as test.xml in the file name and save it on the desktop.
+You can add as many rows based on your choice.
+Once you enter the data in the notepad, save it as test.xml in the file name and save it on the desktop.
+Again, you can start with <record> after the </record> tag.

 Step 2 – How to Add this Markup Schema to New Excel File